Is there any way to bypass stand-up open mic nights?

 Most self-promoted stand-up comedy shows (especially those set up by new comedians) are terrible, usually involving a cadre of other inexperienced or unfunny comedians who simply cannot entertain audiences at a high level.

-Those shows tend to die as fast as they are put together.
+Those shows tend to die nearly as fast as they are put together.

 Comedy clubs get away with this in their open mic nights because they force comedians to bring people to shows for stage time AND they usually have several pro comedians in the line up to shore up the show.